 Currently, we are engaged in studies aimed at altering the inflammatory response to spinal cord injury by targeting macrophages, promoting the formation of anti-inflammatory phenotypes over pro-inflammatory ones.
 We are also investigating the specific role that extracellular matrix degradation plays in initiating the inflammatory response.

 STRATEGIES TO RESTORE BLADDER FUNCTION AFTER SPINAL CORD INJURY

 More than 80% of all patients with spinal cord injury suffer from neurogenic bladder.
 Commonly, spinal cord injury causes an imbalance in the signals to the bladder that regulate contraction and relaxation, which leads to elevated bladder pressures and damage to the bladder's muscles.
 Aside from significantly impairing quality of life, neurogenic bladder can lead to an elevated risk for numerous other urinary tract disorders.

 A common treatment strategy for neurogenic bladder is to denervate the detrusor muscle, which is responsible for contraction during urination.
 This has been shown to reduce bladder pressures and improve bladder compliance in patients.
 However, in many cases this treatment is applied after significant damage to the bladder has already occurred.
 Our lab is currently investigating the efficacy of performing bladder denervation acutely after spinal cord injury.
 Findings from these studies may pave the way for improved clinical bladder management strategies.

-We are grateful for the generous support of our Patients, the Department of Defense CDMRP, the Craig H. Neilsen Foundation, the Washington Spinal Cord Injury Consortium, and the UW Department of Neurological Surgery.
+We are grateful for the generous support of our Patients, the Raisbeck family foundation, the UW Department of Neurological Surgery, the Department of Defense CDMRP, the Craig H. Neilsen Foundation, and the Washington Spinal Cord Injury Consortium.